ThDilos/ThDilos.Fox.Origin/README.md

 	**ThTrackers**

 	Provides trackers to support Passive Skill 5 Timidity.
-	This power is granted by it, with source "thorigins:global".
+	This power is granted by it, with source "thorigins:foxes".
 	This power still follows you even you no longer a Red fox origin, you can do /power remove @s thorigins:thtrackers to remove it.

 -Hidden Skill 3&4